 What about the kids?

-This includes God-centered Bible teaching, as well as snacks, songs, Bible memory, and play time.
-Our desire in this ministry is to assist Christian parents in giving their children a Biblical foundation and to help them develop a love for God and for others.
+The children get to participate in age-focused Bible teaching, as well as snacks, songs, Bible memory verses and play time.
+Our desire in this ministry is to assist Christian parents in giving their children a Biblical foundation and to help them grow in their love for God and others.

 We also want to give parents of young children the opportunity to worship without distraction.

 If you have any questions about our children’s program or how your child might fit, please send us a message and we will help answer your questions.

 Because we have members from all over the world, we find they bring with them a rich variety of denomination, traditions, and experiences.
 We work to organize gatherings and worship services that reflect this diversity.
 We are bringing our community – God’s family – together in worship.